 creative thought and action.

-Howard has reviewed over 200 books for Amazon on Science,
+Howard also reviewed over 200 books for Amazon on Science, Religion and Spirituality.

 Enjoy what you read and email us with your feedback or your